Skip to main content

 How it works

-Enter the home price, down payment, interest rate, and term.
+Enter the home price, down payment ($ or % of home price), interest rate, and term.
 The calculator derives the loan amount and uses the standard amortizing loan formula for principal and interest.
-Optional annual property tax, home insurance, and monthly HOA fees are added to estimate a total monthly payment.
-Fees, PMI, and taxes beyond your inputs are not included.
+Optional annual property tax ($/yr or % of home), home insurance, monthly HOA, and PMI (when LTV is above 80%) are added to estimate a total monthly payment.

 Limitations